segmentio/segment-docs/src/connections/destinations/actions.md

 ### Replace function

 The replace function allows you to replace a string, integer, or boolean with a new value.
+You have the option to replace up to two values within a single field.

 ### Conditions